Achievable logoAchievable logo

 Before beginning:

-• Closed, pronated grip (wider than shoulder-width)
+• Use a closed, pronated grip (wider than shoulder-width)

-• Lift bar using deadlift technique
+• Lift the bar using deadlift technique

-• Use pronated grip (not alternated)
+• Use a pronated grip (not alternated)

 Starting position:

-• Shoulder-width stance, knees slightly flexed
+• Stand with a shoulder-width stance and knees slightly flexed

 Upward movement:

-• Keep torso rigid, knees flexed
+• Keep your torso rigid and your knees flexed

 Downward movement:

-• Lower bar while maintaining position
+• Lower the bar while maintaining your position

 Video from National Academy of Sports Medicine (NASM) on YouTube.